 The Mitchell Institute awards scholarships each year to graduating seniors from Maine’s public high schools as they pursue higher education.
-In 2016, graduates from 132 high schools will each receive a scholarship award for $8,500 that will be paid out in four equal installments of $2,125.
-With this scholarship comes an array of personal, academic and professional support programs, as well as a network of more than 2,400 Mitchell Scholars, Alumni, and partners.
+The 2016 recipients of the Mitchell Scholarship, representing 132 high schools from every community in Maine, each received a scholarship award for $8,500 that will be paid out in four equal installments of $2,125.
+With this scholarship comes an array of personal, academic and professional support programs, as well as a network of more than 2,500 Mitchell Scholars, Alumni, and partners.
 The focus of the Mitchell Institute has always been — and continues to be — on Maine students attending Maine colleges and universities.
-In an effort to help as many Maine students as possible attain higher education, the Mitchell Institute also has scholarships available for Maine students planning to attend college out of state.
+In an effort to help as many Maine students as possible to attain higher education, the Mitchell Institute also has scholarships available for Maine students planning to attend college out of state.

 Mitchell Scholarship Application

 To be eligible for consideration, an applicant must be a legal resident of Maine and a graduating senior from a public high school in Maine.
 Applicants must plan to attend a four-year or two-year degree program at an accredited college or university in the fall semester immediately following their high school graduation year.
 Students pursuing a two-year degree are eligible for up to four years of scholarship support if they continue their education beyond the initial two years.
 Candidates are evaluated based on the following criteria: academic potential, community impact, and financial need.